agarsev/quevedo/NOTES.md

 - [ ] Autosuggest values for tagging.
 - [ ] Mobile interface for the web app.
 Maybe integrate with camera/scan app, make quevedo a target for "sharing" (uploading) images.
-- [ ] Annotated/not annotated status based on a custom checkbox, useful for
+- [ ] Instead of a "check" for annotated/not annotated, custom "flags" in
-    revision (or right now, most annotated but need to redo, need to know where I am. and the number based is useless in multi tag)
+    config.toml that are checkboxes in meta and can be toggled in web interface.
 - [ ] Improve nets.
 Try again with grayscale images now that we use AlexeyAB fork, check letterboxing, try different configs, etc.
 - [ ] When scripts modify images, don't save it automatically, but return it